 Thousand Island Sauce from @littlebitsof_realfood

-1/2 cup clean & compliant mayonnaise (make your own or find a compliant option from Tessemae’s or Primal Kitchen)
+1/2 cup clean & compatible mayonnaise (make your own or find a compatible option from Tessemae’s or Primal Kitchen)

 1/4 cup chopped pickles (check ingredient list for no added artificial colors or flavors)